bmabsout/Thesis/src/chapters/07_architecture.typ

 === The Timeliness Gap <chap:architecture:neuroflight:timeliness>

 A fundamental challenge we discovered is that the reality gap extends beyond dynamics to the control system itself.
 In simulation, neural network inference runs at a perfect 1000Hz.
-On real hardware (ARM Cortex-M4 at 216MHz), the same network achieves only 730Hz.
+On real hardware (Arm Cortex-M4 at 216MHz), the same network achieves only 730Hz.
 This 27% frequency reduction has profound implications:

 + *Delay*: The controller responds 370μs later than simulated, accumulating phase errors
 + *Jitter*: Real inference time varies by ±50μs due to cache effects and interrupts